PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 ### Variables provided

-Subsequent CEDS data releases since August 2016 are in a format with data in one variable, with sectors included as a dimension.
+Subsequent CEDS data releases since August 2016 are in a format of one variable per data file, with the sectors included as a dimension of the variable's data.

 The sectors in the netCDF files (other than aviation) are: